10 Dynamic Types of Wood for Terrariums (+ Photos)

 Okay, so this is technically a bark, but its utility in terrariums is so great that cork bark has to make this list of best woods.

 The fact that it’s literally the outside of a tree makes it arguably the most natural-looking material.
-Which is why it’s often favoured for terrarium backgrounds, as you’re able to easily sculpt it into whatever shape you need.
+Which is why it’s often favored for terrarium backgrounds, as you’re able to easily sculpt it into whatever shape you need.

 Seemingly impervious to moisture, cork bark is an easy choice for any tropical terrarium build.

-#5: Pacific Wood
+#5: Dragon Wood

 Image courtesy of Buceplant.com